vladpanait13/flask/README.md

 ### Hide .venv folder

-To hide the env folder, create a new file with the name ".gitignore".
+To hide the env folder (and pycache), create a new file with the name ".gitignore".
 Add the following line of code:

 `# Virtual Environment`
 `.venv/ `

 # Run the app

-To run the app, type the followint in the terminal:
+To run the app, type the following in the terminal:

 `python -m flask`

 `flask run`

 Because our file is named 'app.py', the command will look like this.
 If our file was named 'hello.py', the command would be 'flask --app hello run'

+For running in debug mode, type:
+`flask run --debug`
+or
+`flask --app hello run --debug`

+Alternately, we can add the following line in the .py file `app.run(debug=True)`